 We will notify you if the pharmacy you have been using leaves the plan's network.
 If your pharmacy leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another network pharmacy, you can get help from Member Services (phone numbers are printed on the back cover of this handbook).
+To find another network pharmacy, you can get help from Member Services (phone numbers are printed on the back cover of this handbook) or use the Provider Directory.
+You can also find information on our website at www.NHhealthyfamilies.com